Don't Label Twice: Quantity Beats Quality when Comparing Binary Classifiers on a Budget: Details on Hoeffding Bounds

 \section{Details on Hoeffding Bounds}

-We first establish, that it is sufficient to focus on the case of $m$ uneven, as going from $m$ uneven to $m+1$ even reduces the number of data points we can label $n$, while \textit{reducing} $M_m\mleft(q\mright)$ rather than increasing it: \begin{lemma} For even $k>1$, we have that
+We first establish, that it is sufficient to focus on the case of $m$ uneven, as going from $m$ uneven to $m+1$ even reduces the number of data points we can label $n$, while \textit{reducing} $M_m\mleft(q\mright)$ due to additional ties, rather than increasing it: \begin{lemma} For even $k>1$, we have that

 \end{lemma} \begin{proof} For even $k$, a majority can only be obtained, if there is already a majority for the first $k-1$ votes.
 In that case, the majority is always retained, unless the margin was exactly one, and the new vote goes against the majority.
-For our case, this means that \end{proof} We proceed by proving lemma \ref{lemma:hoeff}: \lemmahoeffding* \begin{proof} For independent copies $X_i$ of any random variable $X$ with values in $[-1,1]$, we have If $\E[X]>0$, we can then apply Hoeffding's inequality to $-X$ to obtain \end{proof} With this, we focus on \begin{restatable}{prop}{theoremhoeffdingbase} For any uneven $m>1$, equation \eqref{hoeffding} is true, i.e. Correspondingly, for any $m>1$ where $B$ is the Hoeffding lower bound on the success probability. \end{restatable} \begin{proof} To prove proposition \ref{thm:hoeffding_base}, we need the following lemma: \begin{lemma} Setting $\sigma\mleft(m,q\mright)=\sum^{m-2}_{k \text{ uneven}} \binom{k}{\ceil{\frac{k}{2}}} q^{\ceil{\frac{k}{2}}} \mleft(1-q\mright)^{\ceil{\frac{k}{2}}} $ for uneven $m$, we have that \end{lemma} \begin{proof} Let $b_n\mleft(q,k\mright)$ be the probability of $k$ successes in a binomial with $n$ trials and with probability of success $p$ for a single trial.
+For our case, this means that \end{proof} We proceed by proving lemma \ref{lemma:hoeff}:

+\ifthenelse{\boolean{workshop}} {\begin{restatable}{lemma}{lemmahoeffding} For independent copies $X_i$ of any random variable $X$ with $\E[X]>0$ and values in $[-1,1]$, we can bound \end{restatable}}{\lemmahoeffding*} \begin{proof} For independent copies $X_i$ of any random variable $X$ with values in $[-1,1]$, we have If $\E[X]>0$, we can then apply Hoeffding's inequality to $-X$ to obtain \end{proof} With this, we focus on \begin{restatable}{prop}{theoremhoeffdingbase} For any uneven $m>1$, equation \eqref{hoeffding} is true, i.e. Correspondingly, for any $m>1$ where $B$ is the Hoeffding lower bound on the success probability. \end{restatable} \begin{proof} To prove proposition \ref{thm:hoeffding_base}, we need the following lemma: \begin{lemma} Setting $\sigma\mleft(m,q\mright)=\sum^{m-2}_{k \text{ uneven}} \binom{k}{\ceil{\frac{k}{2}}} q^{\ceil{\frac{k}{2}}} \mleft(1-q\mright)^{\ceil{\frac{k}{2}}} $ for uneven $m$, we have that \end{lemma} \begin{proof} Let $b_n\mleft(q,k\mright)$ be the probability of $k$ successes in a binomial with $n$ trials and with probability of success $q$ for a single trial.
 Then: